stefkarmakov/road-segmentation-autoencoder/README.md

 #road-segmentation-autoencoder

 The following scripts use autoencoding to segment images from road and highway settings.
+The autoencoder is convolutional.
 The data that I used for training the model is the street and highway images from the MIT Scene Parsing Benchmark.

 1. Run the reshape_images.py script.
 It takes in a folder with images and saves only the orignal images and their segmented representations.
 Before saving the script resizes them to 256x256 images, if the original ones are different sizes
 2. Run the segmentation_autoencoder.py script.
 It trains a model on the saved images from reshape_images.py.
 The weights and structure of the model are saved to be used later.